-These types of questions do not tell us whether or not we have delivered the outcome we are working toward - but they can potentially give us a lot of useful information about how to deliver our best for people who are seeking advocacy support.
+These types of questions do not tell us whether we have delivered the outcome we are working toward - but they can potentially give us a lot of useful information about how to deliver our best for people who are seeking advocacy support.

-Questions about processes are useful and particularly important if something about the service changes - such as opening times, or the services that are available - so that we can learn about the affect this change is having.
+Questions about processes are useful and particularly important if something about the organisation changes - such as opening times, or the advocacy provision that are available - so that we can learn about the affect this change is having.

-This type of question might also be asked only for a period of time, in specific circumstances, or of certain people (specific segments of the client group who would be most affected by a change, etc.) when we are trying to better understand something about our service.
+This type of question might also be asked only for a period, in specific circumstances, or of certain people (specific segments of the client group who would be most affected by a change, etc.) when we are trying to better understand something about our organisation.